Generative Modelling With Inverse Heat Dissipation: Experiment Details

-The 2D DCT has a 2D output, and to get the 1D plots of PSD with respect to frequency, \eg, \cref{fig:freq-dist}, we take the average PSDs over equal-frequency contours.
+We define the power spectral density of a frequency as the squared absolute value of the DCT coefficient for that frequency.
+So we start by taking the 2D DCT of the image to get the 2D frequency coefficients.
+Then we square those values to get the corresponding PSDs.
+To get the 1D plots of PSD with respect to frequency, \eg, as in \cref{fig:freq-dist}, we take the average PSDs over equal-frequency contours.
 This is visualized in \cref{fig:2d_dct_partitioning} for an example image.
+We use the orthogonal version of DCT.
+Aside from DCT, we could also use the discrete cosine transform (DFT).

 \FloatBarrier